-When and if you begin ART is a very personal decision that can ultimately only be decided by you and your partner.
+When and if you begin In vitro fertilization (IVF) is a very personal decision that can ultimately only be decided by you and your partner.
 However over the years that we have treated couples for fertility we have devised a few common sense guidelines.

 Knowledge is power.
 The more you know and understand about your body, the easier it is to adjust your lifestyle to improve your physical health.
 The best way to get a thorough understanding of your overall fertile health is through a few simply investigations.